 Candidates may retake the exam 15 days following a failed attempt.
 Candidates must wait at least 15 days to retake an exam from the most recent date the exam was taken.
-Re-test candidates will receive a re-test voucher code on the score report from Pearson VUE.
-Candidates may retake the exam at a discounted rate of \$175.

-Effective July 1, 2022: Candidates may take the exam up to 4 times in a 12-month period.
+Candidates may take the exam up to 4 times in a 12-month period.
 Candidates may retake the exam 15 days following a failed attempt.
 Candidates must wait at least 15 days to retake an exam from the most recent date the exam was taken.
-Re-test candidates will receive a re-test voucher code on the score report from Pearson VUE.
-Candidates may retake the exam at a discounted rate of \$175.
 If a passing score is not achieved in 4 exam attempts in 12 months, the candidate must wait 12 months after the 4th attempt to retake the exam.
 Candidates do not need to resubmit eligibility documentation unless their CPR/AED certification has lapsed.
-All candidates will begin with zero attempts beginning July 1, 2022..
+All candidates will begin with zero attempts beginning February 20, 2025.